Knol: Closure

 The media attention that Google Knol received at its launch soon dissipated.
 The site failed to gain a large readership – by mid-2009, Knol as a whole was getting only about 175,000 views a month, compared to Wikipedia, whose views accumulated into the billions.
 As a result, the financial model behind Knol was never realized.
 Google stopped promoting Knol, and two years after its inception, few people were aware of Knol's existence.
-It became apparent that Google had fundamentally misunderstood the reasons for Wikipedia's success.

 During 2010, the Knol site suffered significant downtime, but it appeared that Google did not even realize that Knol was down until it was queried about it by a media outlet.
 In November 2011 the official declaration was made that Knol would be coming to an end, as part of a "spring cleaning, out of season" that Google was doing of unsuccessful projects and initiatives.
-But as a TechCrunch writer said when the notice was made, this "comes as something of a surprise to me – because I figured Google had already shut it down."
+As a TechCrunch writer said when the notice was made, this "comes as something of a surprise to me – because I figured Google had already shut it down."